Resolution (film): Plot

 Michael continues to find clues strewn about the area.
 When he bribes Charles for information, Charles warns him against digging into the past, only saying French students used the area for research.
 They encounter a con artist who offers to buy the house and leaves after Michael says that they are only "renting."
 Michael re-watches the video he received in the e-mail and finds it has changed, it now shows an argument that Michael and Chris had moments before.
 Billy and Micah return and kill a dog that Chris had adopted, and Chris reveals that he is suicidal.

 Michael tracks down the dog's original owner, an archeologist named Byron, a member of the original French research team.
 Byron, who smokes a hallucinogenic drug that is red in colour, suggests that the two other students researchers were looking for monsters and found themselves.
 Byron believes the area is not haunted; instead, "something" there desires stories.
 While reflecting a small mirror into a large one, creating an infinity of reflections of himself and Michael, Byron stresses the need for a beginning, middle, and end.
 Unnerved by Byron's eccentricity, Michael leaves.

 As more clues appear from nowhere, the film projector Michael has been using turns on and projects the gruesome deaths and funeral photos of himself and Chris.
 Michael's laptop plays a video depicting Micah and Billy beating them to death.
-The two flee the house, only to find a CD in Michael's that has a recording of Charles murdering them and burning down the house.
+The two flee the house, only to find a CD in Michael's car that has a recording of Charles murdering them and burning down the house.
 Chris wants to leave the property immediately; Michael, however, does not want to bring the curse home and wants to appease the entity instead.
 Upon returning to the house, they witness Charles and a companion from the reservation killing Micah and Billy before setting the house on fire.
 Chris and Michael panic; Chris breaks down and finally agrees to go to rehab.
 Their joy over achieving a happy ending to their story is abruptly cut short when the entity angrily confronts them.
-Chris kneels before it and apologizes profusely, and Michael asks the entity if they can try again.The creature roars in response.
+Chris kneels before it and apologizes profusely, and Michael asks the entity if they can try again.
+The creature roars in response.